Care Bears: Welcome to Care-a-Lot

-Care Bears: Welcome to Care-a-Lot is an American animated television series based on the Care Bears franchise for The Hub.
+Care Bears: Welcome to Care-a-Lot is an American children's animated television series based on the Care Bears franchise for The Hub.
 Produced by American Greetings and animated by MoonScoop Entertainment, (Note: Animation outsourced to Xentrix Studios and Crest Animation Productions) the series centers on seven teddy bears named "Care Bears" who go on adventures throughout the magical land of Care-a-Lot, as well as helping children who have issues they need to solve.

 This was the first television series in the franchise to be computer-animated, although several films had previously been animated this way before the show's announcement.
 The show ran for a single season of twenty-six episodes, which aired on The Hub weekly from June 2 until December 8, 2012.

 Despite the series not being renewed for a second season after The Hub rebranded into Discovery Family, Netflix commissioned a continuation of the series titled Care Bears & Cousins, which ran for two six-episode seasons: the first season was released on November 6, 2015 and the second season was released on February 5, 2016.
 This series continues where Welcome to Care-a-Lot left off and reintroduces four of the Care Bear Cousins as central characters.